skyrockets-21/CMU-95791-Data-Mining-Project/index.md

 ### Jupyter Notebook 4 [(Link)](https://github.com/skyrockets-21/Predicting-Recidivism/blob/main/part4_question3%2Bsummary.ipynb)
 What are the characteristics of subgroups of recidivists?

-For this task, in order to discover the latent structure in our dataset, we use models from unsupervised learning.
+For this task, in order to discover the latent structure in our dataset, we used models from unsupervised learning.

 **Models Used** \
 We focus here the 2 clustering approaches, namely: